22nd December 2021

 The Universal Technology Taxonomy has significant potential to change the way companies are analysed and understood.
 Our hope is that the UTT is widely adopted not only by patent owners, but those focussed on increasing transparency around intangible assets.

-Find out how Cipher can give you an objective view of patented technologies globally and details of:
+The UTT can give you an objective view of patented technologies globally and also provide details of: